Chicago Midway Airport

 Tel: +1 (773) 838-0600.
 Email: email@example.com

 There are several car rental agencies based at Chicago Midway.

-There are taxis available from the airport to downtown Chicago or any other destination.
+There are taxis available from the airport lower level to downtown Chicago or any other destination.

-The airport offers restaurants, cafes, gift shops, a business centre, ATMs and a chapel.
+The airport offers restaurants, cafes, gift shops, a business centre, yoga room, ATMs and a chapel.